 Once it starts boiling, reduce the hear to medium-low and let it simmer for 1 hour and 10 minutes.
 Remove the froth, if any.
 Check if the beans have been cooked by tasting one after this phase.
 If they are ready (soft), remove from heat.
 If not, continue to simmer, until they are.
 Add some water if needed.

-When ready, drain the beans, and put them in a medium sized pan.
+When ready, drain the beans, and put them in a medium sized baking pan.

-Put a deep frying pan or a small pot on medium to high heat and add half of the olive oil.
+Put a deep frying pan or a small pot/saucepan on medium to high heat.
+Add half of the olive oil.
 Once hot, add the onion and cook for 3 minutes (until translucent).
 Add the garlic, stir and after a minute add the grated tomato and the tomato paste, some salt and pepper, stir and cook for 5 minutes.
 Our sauce is now ready for the next phase.

-Remove from the oven, and leave aside for a while to cool down.
+Remove from the oven, and set aside to cool down.
 Serve with some feta cheese and olives on the side.
 Kali oreksi!

 1. If you are fasting or you are a vegetarian, then simply remove the bacon from this recipe and cook for the same amount of time.

 3. If you want to reduce the cooking time then you can use a pressure cooker.
-Boil the beans in 1lt (4 cups) of water for 10 minutes without the lid, change the water, close the lid and cook for another 20 minutes with the same amount of water.
-The baking in the oven will be reduced to 20 minutes this way.
+Boil the beans in 1lt (4 cups) of water for 10 minutes without the lid, change the water with the same amount of -hot- water, close the lid and cook for another 20-25 minutes.
+Baking in the oven will be reduced to just 20 minutes, this way.